 We empower people like our world depends on it, because it does.

-Originally named The Climate Project Canada, the organization was created in May 2007 with the objective of educating Canadians about the science and impact of climate change as well as solutions to address it.
-Based on the model of The Climate Project founded by former U.S. Vice President and Nobel Laureate Al Gore, the primary means of disseminating this information is through trained Climate Leaders from all demographics, regions, sectors and backgrounds.
-The Climate Leaders originally gave adapted versions of the slide show as presented in the documentary An Inconvenient Truth.
+Originally named The Climate Project Canada, the organization was created in May 2007 with the objective of educating Canadians about the science and impact of climate change, as well as solutions to address it.
+Based on the model of The Climate Project founded by former U.S. Vice President and Nobel Laureate Al Gore, the primary means of disseminating this information is through trained Climate Reality Leaders from all demographics, regions, sectors, and backgrounds.
+The Climate Reality Leaders originally gave adapted versions of the slide show as presented in the documentary An Inconvenient Truth.

 In April 2008, this was achieved when Mr. Gore trained 250 additional Canadians from all across the country.
-The Montreal training was conducted by Mr. Gore in the presence of several distinguished guests including the Premier of Quebec, the Honourable Jean Charest, the Minister of the Environment and Sustainable Development, the Honourable Line Beauchamp, and Dr. David Suzuki.
-There are now over 800 Canadian Climate Leaders who have been trained by Mr. Gore and the Climate Reality Project.
+The Montreal training was conducted by Mr. Gore in the presence of several distinguished guests, including the Premier of Quebec, the Honourable Jean Charest; the Minister of the Environment and Sustainable Development, the Honourable Line Beauchamp; and Dr. David Suzuki.
+There are now over 1000 Canadian Climate Reality Leaders who have been trained by Mr. Gore and the Climate Reality Project.

-Climate Reality Canada works to equip these Climate Leaders with the information, skills, resources and general support they require to deliver successful presentations.
-These presentations focus not only on the science and impacts of climate change but, increasingly, regarding a range of solutions - from the personal to the global - to the climate crisis.
+Climate Reality Canada works to equip these Climate Reality Leaders with the information, skills, resources, and general support they require to deliver successful presentations.
+These presentations focus not only on the science and impacts of climate change but, increasingly, on a range of solutions to the climate crisis - from the personal to the global.